Back To Search Results

 • Applying a large volume of the transmission gel directly from the container to the treatment head, rather than immediately to the patient, tends to minimize air gaps and bubbles, thereby improving coupling and maximizing shockwave delivery.[20][29][36][55][56][57]

-• If necessary, consider using a bag of saline for very thin patients or children to achieve proper focal length and distancing.
+• Consider using a bag of saline for very thin patients or children to achieve proper focal length and distancing.
 Ensure that transmission gel is applied carefully to both coupling surfaces.

 ESWL technique